weidai11/website/systemd/README.md

 # Systemd services

 Most of the world has moved to Systemd for init and job scheduling, including Red Hat, CentOS, Debian and Ubuntu.
-This section of the website holds Systemd scripts in place of Cron jobs.
-The scripts update the system and perform backups on a nightly basis.
+This section of the website holds Systemd scripts that we use in place of Cron jobs.
+The scripts update the system and perform nightly backups.

 Cron jobs had a few drawbacks.
 The first problem was the lack of a "machine account".
 Lack of a machine account meant we had to tie a job to a user, like a backup job running for a user rather than a machine.
 Locating all Cron jobs for all users is problematic.
 The second problem is running a Cron job "right now" for testing.
 There's no simple way to do it.
 The third problem is lack of logging. /var/log/syslog shows a begin/end for a script identified by a session, but nothing else.
 Syslog does not provide a script name or messages from the script.

 The warez in this section of the website are copied in root's home directory at `$HOME/backup-scripts`.
-The GitHub does NOT include the actual backup script because passwords are present.
-The actual backup scripts are located in `$HOME/backup-scripts`.
+The GitHub includes the backup scripts.
+But the passwords and shared secrets needed for them is located at `/etc/cryptopp.conf`.
+Be sure `/etc/cryptopp.conf` is available on the web server.

 The warez in this section of the website need to be downloaded and updated manually.
 A Git clone brings in everything, but all we need are a few scripts.
 Git 2.19 would allow us to clone just Systemd, but the web server has Git 1.8.
 Also see https://stackoverflow.com/a/52269934.

 ## Note Well

-This GitHub lacks `/usr/sbin/bitvise-backup` and `/usr/sbin/gdrive-backup`.
-The files are the actual backup scripts with credentials.

-The scripts are not located in this GitHub.
-The scripts are available in root's home directory and on the filesystem in `/sbin`.
+The backup scripts work with `/etc/cryptopp.conf` on the web server.
+Be sure `/etc/cryptopp.conf` is available on the web server.

 ## Update.sh